 Education and training requirements for state health inspectors vary by state and by the type of inspection you may be performing.
 Some positions require experience and an associate's degree, while others require undergraduate or graduate degrees in occupational safety, environmental health or public health.
 Specific degree programs in public health nutrition and certificates in public health inspection are available, as well as training programs in specific areas of inspection, such as swimming pool inspection.
 If you're interested in management, you may need a graduate degree along with ample work experience.

-Each state has its own laws regarding health inspections and thus you need to know the law so that you can enforce applicable health and sanitary codes.
+Each state has its own regulations regarding health inspections, so you'll need to know the specific laws in your area to enforce applicable health and sanitary codes.
 State-specific health-inspection courses may be found through state-sponsored education programs and some training may be completed on the job.

 What Credentials Do I Need?